 The Collaborative Learning Environment (CLE) serves as UCSF’s space for online learning and collaboration activities, and is used by thousands of users each month.
 The CLE is powered by Moodle, a well-known open source learning management system.
 The CLE integrates with complementary systems, including Media@UCSF, Ilios, UCSF Portfolio, Class Capture, and more!

 The CLE is browser agnostic and supports Firefox, Safari and Chrome.
 Please avoid using Internet Explorer as some functionality may not work with the IE browser, such as drag and drop.

 Note: Other content that is embedded into the CLE, like Class Capture or Articulate modules, may work better in certain browsers than others.
 Please contact us if you encounter any such issues.

 CLE course shells are created by the category manager in your school or department.
-Please contact your category manager to request a new course shell, or fill out the Course Request Form.
+Please contact your category manager to request a new course shell, or contact CLE support.